cyclejs/cyclejs/README.md

 Why would you use Cycle.js instead of other web frameworks such as Angular and React?
 Here are a couple of strong reasons:

+- **The only (yet) 100% reactive frontend framework.** The truth is, if you really wanted to apply reactive programming everywhere in a single page app, you would have no other choice than Cycle.
+This is not yet another Flux library.
+I built it because it doesn't exist elsewhere.
+I want to structure apps as observable event streams as much as possible, while minimizing the use of `subscribe`, side effects, and `this`.
 - **Separation of concerns.** The reactive pattern for Models, Views, and Intents makes it possible for no component to have functions such as `updateSomething()` which inherently create coupling.
 You can write code with single responsibilities throughout.
 For instance, the View just takes model data and renders virtual elements, it doesn't even have callbacks to handle events.
-- **Superb testability.** Everything is a JavaScript function or a [DataFlowNode](https://github.com/staltz/cycle/blob/master/docs/data-flow-nodes.md), so testing is mostly a matter of feeding input and inspecting the output.
-You can even test styles if you use functions to output your styles instead of using CSS files.
-- **Rendering separated from View.** Contrary to what you expect, a View in Cycle.js does not directly render anything to the browser.
+Additionally, Rendering is separated from View.
+Contrary to what you expect, a View in Cycle.js does not directly render anything to the browser.
   Instead, it just outputs virtual DOM elements.
-This allows for better testability, and also makes it easier to implement UI skins since it is just a matter of introducing Skin components taking Views as input and doing some post-processing before the actual rendering.
+This allows for testing without depending on the DOM, besides other benefits such as being able to hypothetically swap the DOM Renderer with a Cocoa UI tree Renderer or whatever other target you wish.
+- **Great unit testability.** Everything is a JavaScript function or a [DataFlowNode](https://github.com/staltz/cycle/blob/master/docs/data-flow-nodes.md), so testing is mostly a matter of feeding input and inspecting the output.
 - **Welcomes immutable and stateless programming.** Cycle.js is built for, in combination with RxJS, a programming style that favors immutability and statelessness.
   This allows code to be clearer and less prone to bugs.
 Apps written in Cycle.js are